romland/llemmings/README.md

 Llemmings is a game written by Large Language Models (LLM), like ChatGPT and GPT-4.
 The intention is that it is _only_ written by LLMs.

+Your job, as a human, is to copy and paste code.

-There are a few exceptions, such as removing redeclared variable names and similar tiny things.
+There are a few exceptions, such as removing redeclared variables and similar small things.
 But other than that, the code should be written by the LLM.

-Your job, as a human, is to copy and paste code.

 ## The game